Photo by: VisitBritain/Ben Selway

 Route: Sheffield Park to East Grinstead

 Explore the picturesque Sussex countryside on this beautifully preserved steam railway.
 With immaculately restored carriages and stations, the Bluebell Railway offers a nostalgic journey between Sheffield Park and East Grinstead.
 Afternoon tea experiences take place throughout the year.
-In spring and summer, look out for additional special offerings, from the Bluebell Railway Branch Line Gala to elegant Pullman-style Golden Arrow Evening dining, where clients can enjoy gourmet meals in 1920s-style carriages.
-For hands-on enthusiasts, footplate experiences provide the chance to fire up a real steam locomotive.
+Look out for additional special offerings, from Footplate Rides to gourmet dining events.

 West Somerset Railway